oroinc/documentation/platform/install_upgrade/installation_quick_start_dev/index.rst

 Enable Required Package Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use Extra Packages for Enterprise Linux (EPEL) repository to get the Nginx, NodeJS, Git, Supervisor, and Wget packages required for |oro_app_name| application operation.
+Use Extra Packages for Enterprise Linux (EPEL) repository to get the Nginx, NodeJS, Supervisor, and Wget packages required for |oro_app_name| application operation.

 Add the EPEL repository to your `yum` package manager by running: